This article is by Richard Hutchinson

 Covid-19 has been a litmus test of office adaption.
-LOM director Richard Hutchinson looks at how we can accommodate future change in the workplace, and why flexibility is key if today’s real estate is to stand the test – and shocks – of time.
+In this article, Richard looks at how we can accommodate future change and why flexible workplaces are key if today’s real estate is to stand the test – and shocks – of time.

 There’s no doubt that the Covid-19 outbreak has brought questions of flexibility and adaptability well and truly to the fore when thinking about our work environments.